pascalr/jome/virtual/docs/samples/doc.md

+TODO: A readme.md, a todo.md, a fixme.md, the readme.md should link to the other two, I should be able to see and edit them inside the editor, I'd like to be able to edit the editor itself as I am writing it.

 A jome file would be a file that is not bound to a specific language.

 It can include scripts from multiple languages.